Healthy Ageing

 Myth 1.
 Older athletes cannot get stronger or improve their physical capacity

 Myth 2.
-Older athletes should not train at intensity
+Older athletes should not train at high intensity

 Myth 3.
 Older athletes need a simpler training program and avoid high skill training, gymnastics and weightlifting

-One of the age- related changes that affect everybody are the neurological ones, such as coordination and balance.
+One of the age- related changes that effect everyone are the neurological ones, such as coordination and balance.
 Therefore, learning neurological skills is extremely important to slow down the process of ageing.
 With gymnastics and weightlifting these skills are challenges and with the appropriate modifications, any person can learn it.

 Myth 4.
 Older athletes cannot train hard because they have diminished time to recover

 According to the CrossFit view of ageing, lifestyle factors are a much more important factor is the time it takes to recover from a workout, than age is.
-Think of: Lack of sleep, insufficient nutrition, too much stress and lack of active recovery techniques.
+Such as: lack of sleep, insufficient nutrition, too much stress and lack of active recovery techniques.
 Yet, older athletes need to keep in mind that they need to invest more in those lifestyle factors and in recovery, compared to younger athletes for whom a less optimal lifestyle has less impact on their performance.
 Older athletes should focus more on high quality work and less on volume: train smarter, not harder or more.

 CrossFit as fountain of youth